Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 - - Most beasts will have a starting loyalty of 0-1.
 #### Partnered Beasts:
 - When you have a Beast fully loyal to you, you may designate it as your partner.
 You may only have 1 Partnered beast during a Hunt.
 However, you may switch your partnered beast during [[Playing the Game#Downtime:|Downtime]].
+- A partnered beast does not count toward you the maximum number of beasts you can bring on a [[Playing the Game#Hunts:|Hunt]].
 #### Beast Trainability:
 - The trainability of a beast determines how high the Challenge Level of Animal Handling checks should be when attempting to tame the beast.
 - The value of this may change depending on the Loyalty of the beast.